 Conditions to Receive Individuals and Households Program Assistance

-Each type of assistance within the program requires verification of the specific unmet need and that it is caused by a disaster declared for Individual Assistance.
-However, these general conditions must be met for an applicant to receive any assistance within the Individuals and Households Program.
+Each type of assistance within the program requires verification of the specific unmet need caused by a disaster declared for Individual Assistance.
+However, the following general conditions must be met for an applicant to receive any assistance within the Individuals and Households Program.

-To apply for benefits, you will need to confirm you are a United States citizen, non-citizen national or qualified alien.
+To apply for benefits, you will need to confirm you are a United States citizen, non-citizen national or qualified non-citizen .

 Learn about citizenship and immigration status requirements for federal public benefits.

 FEMA must be able to verify the applicant’s identity with a valid Social Security number.